toddpglidden/toddpglidden.github.io/README.md

-# Some examples of my work in data analytics
+# Some examples of what I've learned in data analytics

 ## Neural Networks
 An example of [classificaiton](LogisticRegressionKeras.html) using neural netwoks in Python.<br>